-called Lade.
-This winter he took to wife Asa, a daughter of Earl Hakon Griotgardson, who then stood in great favour and honour with the king.
+King Harald then returned to Throndhjem, where he dwelt during the winter, and always afterwards called it his home.
+He fixed here his head residence, which is called Lade.
+This winter he took to wife Asa, a daughter of Earl Hakon Grjotgardson, who then stood in great favour and honour with the king.
 In spring the king fitted out his ships.
 In winter he had caused a great frigate (a dragon) to be built, and had it fitted out in the most splendid way, and brought his house-troops and his berserks on board.
 The forecastle men were picked men, for they had the king's banner.
 From the stem to the mid-hold was called rausn, or the fore-defence; and there were the berserks.
 Such men only were received into King Harald's house-troop as were remarkable for strength, courage, and all kinds of dexterity; and they alone got place in his ship, for he had a good choice of house-troops from the best men of every district.
-Harald had a great army, many large ships, and many men of might followed him.
+King Harald had a great army, many large ships, and many men of might followed him.
 Hornklofe, in his poem called "Glymdrapa," tells of this; and also that King Harald had a battle with the people of Orkadal, at Opdal forest, before he went upon this expedition.

-"O'er the broad heath the bowstrings twang,

-While high in air the arrows sang;

-The iron shower drives to flight.

-The foeman from the bloody flight.

-The warder of great Odin's shrine,

-The fair-haired son of Odin's line,

-Raises the voice which gives the

-cheer,

-First in the track of wolf or bear.

-His master voice drives them along

-To Hel-a destined, trembling

-throng;

-And Nokve's ship, with glancing

-sides,

-Must fly to the wild ocean's tides,-

-Must fly before the king who leads

-Norse axe-men on their ocean steeds."
+"O'er the broad heath the bowstrings twang, While high in air the arrows sang; The iron shower drives to flight The foeman from the bloody fight.
+The warder of great Odin's shrine, The fair-haired son of Odin's line, Raises the voice which gives the cheer, First in the track of wolf or bear.
+His master voice drives them along To Hel-a destined, trembling throng; And Nokve's ship, with glancing sides, Must fly to the wild ocean's tides.- Must fly before the king who leads Morse axe-men on their ocean steeds."